 Be the Teaching Assistant you’ve always wanted to be.

-As part of our continued growth, we now have a fantastic opportunity for a Teaching Assistant to join our close-knit team at Bramfield House in Halesworth, Suffolk to cover a period of Maternity Leave.
-If you are looking to join a dedicated team in a school that will welcome your ideas and aim to re-engage the young people we teach, we would like to hear from you.
+As part of our continued growth, we now have a fantastic opportunity for a Teaching Assistant to join our close-knit team at Mountfield Heath School.
+If you are looking to join a dedicated team in a challenging and rewarding environment, we would like to hear from you.

 Acorn Care and Education are committed to the safeguarding and promoting the welfare of children and young people.
 All successful applicants will be subject to an Enhanced DBS Check.